CHTC/chtc-website-source/docker-build.md

 ## 2. Explore Docker Containers (optional)

 If you have never used Docker before, we recommend exploring a pre-existing container and testing out installation steps interactively before creating a Dockerfile.
+See the first half of this guide: [Exploring and Testing a Docker Container](docker-test.shtml)

 ## 3. Create a Dockerfile